 The Company is a party to Master Services Agreements with CEG, or MSAs, pursuant to which CEG and certain of its affiliates or third party service providers provide certain services to the Company, including operational and administrative services, which include human resources, information systems, external affairs, accounting, procurement and risk management services, and the Company provides certain services to CEG, including accounting, internal audit, tax and treasury services, in exchange for the payment of fees in respect of such services.
-Amounts due to CEG or its subsidiaries related to these MSAs are recorded as accounts payable - affiliates on the Company's consolidated balance sheet.
-The Company incurred net expenses of \$1 million and \$0.6 million under these agreements for the three months ended June 30, 2021 and 2020, respectively.
-The Company incurred net expenses of \$2 million and \$1.2 million under these agreements for the six months ended June 30, 2021 and 2020, respectively.
+The Company incurred net expenses of \$1 million and \$0.6 million under these agreements for the three months ended September 30, 2021 and 2020, respectively.
+The Company incurred net expenses of \$3 million and \$2 million under these agreements for the nine months ended September 30, 2021 and 2020, respectively.